EoRImaging/DiffusePlotting/diffuseplotting/README.md

   file_extension: Type of file to be saved.
 Not necessary if save_show option 'show' is selected.
   Default is .png.

-  projection: The map projection for the mapping module plothealpix_map.
+  projection: The map projection for the mapping module plot_map.
 The default for run_data is 'cyl'.
   'ortho' is a good projection if you want to see curved RA and Dec lines, while 'cyl' matches up with the drapery plot.
   Other projections include 'ortho', 'cyl', 'merc', 'moll' and more, detailed in the matplotlib package Basemap.